CodyWallace245/Portfolio/_posts/2023-01-11-Designing a Gaming Mouse in 24 hours or less.markdown

 ![Iteration 10]({{site.baseurl}}/assets/img/LowProfileMouse10.jpg)

-I wanted to create internal markings on where I thought the On/Off switch, IR Sensor and Bluetooth connectors would go.
+I wanted to create internal markings on where I thought the On/Off switch, CMOS Sensor and Bluetooth button would go.
 These few components could fit roughly in the center of the mouse and leave space for the left and right switches along with some weights in the back of the mouse for a good feel in the hand.

 ![Iteration 11]({{site.baseurl}}/assets/img/LowProfileMouse11.jpg)